 Many of our customers who purchase an under-counter Reverse Osmosis water filtration system choose to install the system themselves.
 Yes, DIY is becoming increasingly popular, so when folks call in and ask about self installation, we generally answer, If you're handy and somewhat mechanical, installing an RO system should not be too difficult or time consuming.
 By [...]

-If your home receives water from a city or municipal supplier, your water has been treated at a local municipal treatment plant.
-So you may be asking, "Why should I worry about additional water treatment if the water already been treated at a water plant?"
-Municipal water suppliers do their best to protect the public.
-But contaminants [...]
+Why UV Water Treatment?If your home receives water from a city or municipal water supplier, you may be asking, "Do I need an ultra violet water filter system?"
+After all, why should you worry about additional water treatment if the water has already been treated at a water plant?
+Municipal water suppliers do their best to protect [...]